Food By Themes

 Website | Full list of outlets

-Haig Road Putu Piring is a Muslim-owned eatery.
+Haig Road Putu Piring is Muslim-owned.

 6. Balmoral Bakery

 One of the better-known traditional bakeries is Balmoral Bakery.
 They opened in 1965 and moved to their current location in Clementi in 1984!
-A variety of classic English treats are available here, including their muchravedabout Beef Pies ($2.50) and Cream Horn ($1.70); the latter being an old-school nostalgic treat your parents probably grew up eating.
+A variety of classic English treats are available here, including their much–raved–about Beef Pies ($2.50) and Cream Horn ($1.70); the latter being an old-school nostalgic treat your parents probably grew up eating.

 Address: 105 Clementi Street 12, #01-06, Sunset Way Residence, Singapore 120105